 Deep vein thrombosis (DVT) occurs when a blood clot forms in a leg vein.
 The clot can break up and move to the lungs, leading to a potentially serious blockage in blood flow (pulmonary embolism or PE).
 Because of the damage to the leg vein, post-thrombotic syndrome (PTS) may develop any time over the next couple of years.
 Symptoms include leg pain, swelling, skin pigmentation and leg ulcers, leading to loss of mobility.
-Anticoagulants are the standard treatment for DVT or a clot in a calf vein.
-These thin the blood to reduce further clots from forming and prevent PE; yet PTS can still develop.
-Thrombolysis breaks down the blood clot.
-For DVT, drugs such as streptokinase, urokinase and tissue plasminogen activator are infused into a vein in the arm or foot or, in some cases, directly at the site of the clot using a catheter and X-ray control.
-Bleeding complications, stroke or intracerebral haemorrhage are potential harmful events for both treatments.
+Anticoagulants are the standard treatment for DVT or a clot in a leg vein.
+These medications thin the blood to reduce further clots from forming and prevent PE; yet PTS can still develop.
+Another way of treating DVT is by thrombolysis.
+Thrombolysis breaks down the blood clot, and drugs such as streptokinase, urokinase and tissue plasminogen activator are infused into a vein in the arm or foot.
+In some cases, these drugs may be directly delivered to the site of the clot, using a catheter and X-ray control.
+Additional surgical techniques can also be used to help remove the clot.
+Possible harmful side effects that can happen after both anticoagulation and thrombolysis include bleeding complications, stroke or intracerebral haemorrhage.

-The review results are based on 17 controlled trials that randomised a total of 1103 people with acute DVT (within 21 days of onset of symptoms) to receive thrombolysis or anticoagulant treatment.
-Trials were carried out principally in the USA, Scandinavia, Germany and the UK.
-All trials included men and women ranging in age from 18 to 75 years with a preponderance of older adults.
+We found 19 RCTs that included a total of 1943 people with acute DVT to receive either thrombolysis or anticoagulant treatment.
+Trials were conducted in Belgium, Canada, Denmark, Egypt, France, Germany, the Netherlands, Norway, South Africa, Sweden, Switzerland, Turkey, the UK and the USA.
+All trials included men and women ranging in age from 18 to 75 years, with more older adults.

-Standard treatment for deep vein thrombosis aims to reduce immediate complications.
-Use of thrombolysis or clot dissolving drugs could reduce the long-term complications of post-thrombotic syndrome (PTS) including pain, swelling, skin discolouration, or venous ulceration in the affected leg.
-This is the third update of a review first published in 2004.
+Standard treatment for deep vein thrombosis (DVT) aims to reduce immediate complications.
+Use of thrombolytic clot removal strategies (i.e. thrombolysis (clot dissolving drugs), with or without additional endovascular techniques), could reduce the long-term complications of post-thrombotic syndrome (PTS) including pain, swelling, skin discolouration, or venous ulceration in the affected leg.
+This is the fourth update of a Cochrane Review first published in 2004.

-To assess the effects of thrombolytic therapy and anticoagulation compared to anticoagulation alone for the management of people with acute deep vein thrombosis (DVT) of the lower limb as determined by the effects on pulmonary embolism, recurrent venous thromboembolism, major bleeding, post-thrombotic complications, venous patency and venous function.
+To assess the effects of thrombolytic clot removal strategies and anticoagulation compared to anticoagulation alone for the management of people with acute deep vein thrombosis (DVT) of the lower limb.

-Randomised controlled trials (RCTs) examining thrombolysis and anticoagulation versus anticoagulation for acute DVT were considered.
+We considered randomised controlled trials (RCTs) examining thrombolysis (with or without adjunctive clot removal strategies) and anticoagulation versus anticoagulation alone for acute DVT.